UniqueNetwork/unique_docs/docs/sdk-guides/nfts-how-to-create-and-tune-collection.md

 }
 ```

-Actually you have two options, because you should NOT use **old** schema name because of it's deprecation.
+Actually you have only two options, because you should NOT use **old** schema name because of it's deprecation.

 Let's create simple collection with **unique** schema: